chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 ## 6. A Day in the Life
 ### Breakfast
 - 3 scrambled eggs: Cooked in olive oil with raw sunflower seeds added after plating.
-The biggest efficiency improvement I've made here is not pre-stirring the eggs.
-Just crack them into the pan and stir!
+I am strongly against getting brown in the eggs (like every hotel omelette station ever
 - 4 oz chicken breast: Cooked on an indoor grill with nothing added
 - Israeli salad: Chopped up tomatoes/cucumbers/peppers and potentially onions.
 Important to use yellow or orange peppers so they don't get confused for tomatoes (red) or taste terrible (green).
 Top with olive oil.
 - Total cooking/prep time is under 5 minutes